Historical Marker: Lynching of Horace B. Duncan, Fred Coker and William Allen (1906)

 Dedicated in 2019 with the support of the Equal Justice Initiative, this historical marker commemorates one of the most tragic incidents in Springfield's history.
-On the night of April 14, 1906, a white mob lynched three African American men, Horace B. Duncan, Fred Coker, and William Allen, from a light tower that once stood here in Park Central Square.
-Coker and Duncan were falsely accused of assaulting a white woman the night before and were arrested and taken to the county jail.
+On the night of April 14, 1906, a white mob lynched three African American men, Horace B. Duncan, Fred Coker, and William Allen, from a light tower that once stood here in Park Central Square and then burned their bodies.
+Coker and Duncan were accused of assaulting a white woman the night before.
+Without evidence, the men were arrested and taken to the county jail.
 Allen was already there on an unrelated charge.
-The mob broke into the jail, seized Coker and Duncan, and hung them from the tower.
-Apparently unsatisfied, the mob returned to the jail in the early morning hours and brought Allen to the square and hung him.
-All three bodies were burned.
+Intent on preventing a trial and uninterested in evidence, a mob broke into the jail and seized Coker and Duncan.
+The mob then killed the men by hanging them from the light tower.
+Unsatisfied, the mob returned to the jail in the early morning hours and captured Allen before bringing him to the square and also lynching him.
+The mob then burned all three bodies.
 Local law enforcement did little to stop the mob during the night.
 Although 18 men were indicted for the murders and one was tried, none were convicted.
-A significant portion of the African American population left Springfield after the lynchings.
+A grand jury later concluded that the alleged assault was likely fabricated and declared the innocence of the lynching victims.
+In the aftermath of the lynching and investigation, the two accusers left Springfield, as did a significant portion of the African American population.

 On the night of April 14, 1906, a white mob lynched three African-American men, two of whom were falsely accused of assaulting a white woman, from an iron tower that once stood in Park Central Square.
 This historical marker commemorates the incident.